taurgis/sfccdx/README.md

 The CLI can be used from any machine either locally or from build tools, like Jenkins, Travis CI, Bitbucket Pipelines, Heroku CI etc.

+Not sure where to start?
+Check out the [Getting Started]() section.

 # Required config files
 Two files need to be present in the project root.